 Efforts to promote sustainable storm water management is a key component of the District's planning for environmental stewardship.
-Storm water management has been a concern to the District and an environmental issue in Southern California for many years.
+Storm water management has been a concern of the District and an environmental issue in Southern California for many years.
 Drought and long dry seasons followed by frequent, sometimes heavy rains contribute to the flushing of pollutants into the Santa Ana River and the Pacific Ocean.
-For example, the Santa Ana College Facilities Master Plan provides policies for the incorporation of best management practices and employs natural processes to filter and retain the flow of storm water.
-Opportunities for bio swales and rain gardens have also been investigated.
+The District Master Plan provides policies for the incorporation of best management practices and employs natural processes to filter and retain the flow of storm water.
+Opportunities for bioswales and rain gardens have also been explored.
 Rain gardens will be used to retain and percolate water for building roof drains.
-Bio swales will be incorporated in large areas of impervious paving, including roads and parking lots.
+The incorporation of bioswales at SCC was investigated and designed by students as part of the Green Infrastructure Construction course.
+Bioswales will be incorporated in large areas of impervious paving, including roads and parking lots.

 The City of Santa Ana storm water drainage system has a finite capacity, and efforts to retain or detain storm water on the campus significantly reduce the College's environmental impact.
-As future campus development occurs, the College will explore the feasibility of harvesting storm water to replace potable water used for irrigation and other uses.
+As future development occurs, the District will explore the feasibility of harvesting storm water to replace potable water used for irrigation and other uses.

-At the District level, erosion control systems and best management practices on the construction program have been implemented.
+Erosion control systems and best management practices on the construction program have also been implemented.
 The District has employed a Storm Water Pollution Prevention Program consultant to inspect, monitor, and advise construction personnel and the District on best practices.